RingCentral (NYSE:RNG) Issues FY 2021 Earnings Guidance

 RingCentral (NYSE:RNG) issued an update on its FY 2021 earnings guidance on Tuesday morning.
 The company provided EPS guidance of $1.320-$1.320 for the period, compared to the Thomson Reuters consensus EPS estimate of $1.290.
 The company issued revenue guidance of $1.58 billion-$1.58 billion, compared to the consensus revenue estimate of $1.55 billion.RingCentral also updated its Q4 2021 guidance to $0.370-$0.370 EPS.

+RingCentral (NYSE:RNG) last announced its quarterly earnings results on Tuesday, November 9th.
+The software maker reported $0.36 earnings per share for the quarter, beating the Zacks’ consensus estimate of ($0.59) by $0.95.
+RingCentral had a negative net margin of 17.54% and a negative return on equity of 111.17%.
+During the same period last year, the firm posted ($0.24) EPS.
+As a group, equities analysts predict that RingCentral will post -1.91 EPS for the current year.

-In other news, CAO John H. Marlow sold 7,500 shares of the firm’s stock in a transaction dated Thursday, September 9th.
-The stock was sold at an average price of $233.78, for a total transaction of $1,753,350.00.
-Following the completion of the transaction, the chief accounting officer now owns 195,089 shares in the company, valued at $45,607,906.42.
-The sale was disclosed in a document filed with the SEC, which is available at the SEC website.
-Also, CEO Vladimir Shmunis sold 29,652 shares of RingCentral stock in a transaction dated Tuesday, September 14th.
+In other news, CAO John H. Marlow sold 2,500 shares of the company’s stock in a transaction that occurred on Tuesday, October 12th.
+The stock was sold at an average price of $224.47, for a total transaction of $561,175.00.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, CEO Vladimir Shmunis sold 29,652 shares of the stock in a transaction that occurred on Tuesday, September 14th.
 The stock was sold at an average price of $218.58, for a total value of $6,481,334.16.
-Following the completion of the transaction, the chief executive officer now owns 172,382 shares of the company’s stock, valued at approximately $37,679,257.56.
+Following the completion of the transaction, the chief executive officer now directly owns 172,382 shares of the company’s stock, valued at $37,679,257.56.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders have sold 82,037 shares of company stock valued at $18,676,410.
-Company insiders own 7.35% of the company’s stock.
+Over the last three months, insiders have sold 82,037 shares of company stock worth $18,676,410.
+Corporate insiders own 7.35% of the company’s stock.

 RingCentral, Inc engages in the provision of global enterprise cloud communications and collaboration solutions.
 The firm’s solutions provide a single user identity across multiple locations and devices, including smartphones, tablets, PCs and desk phones; and allow for communication across multiple modes, including high-definition voice, video, SMS, messaging and collaboration, conferencing, online meetings and fax.